-Whether you're looking to DIY a cat costume for a kid or an adult, here are some ideas to put together a cat ensemble that looks like it took more effort than you gave.
+Whether you're looking to DIY a cat costume for a kid or an adult, here are some ideas to put together a cat ensemble that looks like it took much more effort than you gave.
 The bonus?
-Besides saving money, you get to wear regular-ish clothes instead of scratchy, uncomfortable costumes, which makes it easy to dress up at work or school and trick-or-treat with the kids.
+Besides saving money, you get to wear regular-ish clothes instead of scratchy, uncomfortable costumes, which makes it easy to dress up for work or school and trick-or-treat with the kids.

 Cat Costume for Kids

-Dress you little one in a monochromatic outfit to replicate the natural colors of a real cat (we love the tutu and black shirt combo!) then get a cat-eared headband — one that's comfortable enough to stay on her head all night.
+Dress your little one in a monochromatic outfit to replicate the natural colors of a real cat (we love the tutu and black shirt combo!) then get a cat-eared headband — one that's comfortable enough to stay on her head all night.
 Use safety pins to attach the tail to the back of her clothes.